-I didn’t start out as a natural when it came to DIY projects in my house.
-Back then, I would sometimes hastily tackle projects on the weekends when my kids were out of town.
+I didn’t start out as a natural when it came to home improvement.
+In the beginning, I would sometimes hastily tackle projects on the weekends when my kids were out of town.
 The painted stair railing was one of those hasty projects.
+Looking back I would have hired a contractor for if I understood all of my financing options.

 I didn’t exactly know what my style was back then.
 My decorating skills were still in the development phase.
 While I feel like I have been working fast, it took a slow evolution (and lots of yard sales and purging of our excess stuff) that brought me to how my house looks today.

-Getting back to the stair railing makeover, I hadn’t updated the entire house yet.
-I tried to step outside of my normal comfort zone and “warm up” my color scheme by bringing out the reds in my flooring.
+Getting back to the stair railing makeover, I tried to step outside of my normal comfort zone and “warm up” my color scheme by bringing out the reds in my flooring.
 It turns out I didn’t go in that direction and warm colors just didn’t work.
 (And I later changed out our floors for a dark walnut).

 My house had builder’s oak–everywhere!
 And when I say this, I mean that orangey oak that came standard with houses.
 I lightly sanded the railing and got started (be warned, that was my first mistake).